pflanze/functional-perl/docs/intro.md

 `FP::Combinators`.
-The two most commonly used ones are `flip`, which takes a function expecting 2 arguments and returns a function expecting them in reverse order, and `compose`, which takes two (or more) functions, and returns a function that calls each original function in turn (from the right to left):
+The two most commonly used ones are `flip`, which takes a function expecting 2 arguments and returns a function expecting them in reverse order, and `compose`, which takes two (or more) functions, and returns a function that nests them (i.e. calls each original function in turn (from the right to left) on the original arguments, or the result(s) from the previous call).
+See how flip behaves:

     repl> *div= fun($x,$y) { $x / $y }; *rdiv= flip *div
     Subroutine repl::div redefined at (eval 136) line 1.